 Aruba is part of the Netherlands Antilles.
-The white sandy beaches and clear waters filled with colorful fish make Aruba extremely beautiful while the pastel colored Dutch houses in Oranjestad are like being in Amsterdam on the beach.
-Like most other Caribbean islands, this island is very expensive.
-This is where grandma and honeymooners go relax so its no surprise prices are high.
+The white sandy beaches, and clear waters filled with colorful fish make Aruba extremely beautiful, while the pastel colored Dutch houses in Oranjestad are like being in a tropical Amsterdam.
+Like most other Caribbean islands, Aruba is very expensive.
+This is where grandma and honeymooners go relax, so its no surprise prices are high.
 You will pay a premium for hotels, food, and activities, but by eating local food and staying in guesthouses, there are ways to make your trip to paradise a bit more affordable.

 - Accommodation: Accommodation is extremely expensive in Aruba.
 Hostels aren’t really an option here, but a night in a guesthouse will cost from $45 USD per night.
-A night in a budget hotel will cost $200 USD.
+A night in a budget resort hotel will cost $200 USD.
 This is a place to also check out Airbnb.com where locals rent their apartments or spare rooms and will definitely be a way to find a beautiful place for less.

 - Food: Lunch and casual meals begin at $15 USD.
 Dinner in a moderately priced restaurant will start at $30 USD with drinks.

 - Transportation: The Arubus goes all around the island and a ticket will cost you $1.50 USD (one way) / $2.00 USD (round trip).
 Taxis start at $5.50 USD.

 - Activities: Jet skiing will cost you $40 USD for half an hour and parasailing will cost you $50 USD for 15 minutes.
 A two tank scuba dive will cost around $80 USD.

 Money Saving Tips

 - Eat local - Local specialties such as grouper, mahi mahi, and snapper are less expensive than other seafood options – and fresh!

 - Supermarkets - Buy food in the supermarkets and cook your own meals.
 Restaurants are expensive here as they cater mostly towards travelers with a large budget.

 - Travel off-season – September to November is the off season and accommodation and activities are markedly cheaper.

 - Get free stuff – Many hotels offer free use of snorkeling equipment, free breakfasts, and excursions that can reduce costs.